FIND SCRUM & AGILE CERTIFICATION CLASSES TODAY!

 There are many benefits to Scrum as it applies to you and your business:

-- Feedback from customer helps keep the team in track.
+- Frequent feedback from customers helps keep the team on track.

-- The progress is highly visible at all times.
+- Progress is highly visible at all times.

 - Face-to-face interaction is encouraged.

-- Problems are pinpointed early on in the process and addressed.
+- Problems are highlighted early on in the process and therefore addressed with lower risk.

 The Value of Scrum

 Having trouble keeping your team on track?
 Need a way to pull everyone together and get focused?
-You can use scrum marketing to achieve that.
-Your team can benefit from the agile development process to come up with usable results peppered throughout the life of your project, adapting to change as it progresses.
-This is a refreshing approach that doesn’t allow for stagnation; instead, it encourages a priority-based system with a Scrum Master as leader to keep the whole team on track.
+You can use Scrum to achieve that.
+Your team can benefit from this agile development process to come up with usable results peppered throughout the life of your project, adapting to change as it progresses.
+This is a refreshing approach that doesn’t allow for stagnation; instead, it encourages a priority-based system with a Scrum Master as leader to ensure the team has what they need to be successful..
 The process works like this:

-- After a review, the team moves onto the next "sprint."
+- The team moves into the next Sprint.

 Why You Need Scrum

 Getting educated on Scrum is important for your business thanks to its priority-based, focused plan of attack.
 The strategic implementation of teams led by Scrum Masters helps any product development business achieve its end goals.
-Winnow Management offers certified Scrum Master training all over the company, led by company owner and founder Peter Borsella.
-Certified Scrum Trainers can assist your team in implementing a project management methodology that works.
-Taking such a class furthers your knowledge of the process -- something you can take with you from project to project or even company to company.
+Winnow Management offers certified Scrum training led by company owner and founder Peter Borsella.
+Certified Scrum Trainers can assist your team in implementing a product delivery framework that works.
+Taking such a class furthers your knowledge of the process — something you can take with you from project to project or even company to company.
 Personal fulfillment as a member of a team can have long-lasting effects on your professionalism and how you approach not just work but life.
-Scrum certification looks mighty good on a resume too!
+Scrum certification looks good on a resume too!